 By 11 am, Brigadier Bulsara asked Colonel Joshi to inform the Maldives President’s Office and the NSS that Malé was safe.
 “Then I was suddenly asked to provide a security detachment to the High Commissioner because intelligence reports had suggested that there may be a threat to him.
 So we guarded him for some time and later withdrew it,” says Brigadier Joshi.

 “Brigadier Bulsara had ordered a protective detachment to remain with me for as long as I wanted; it was to guard me 24 hours and would be deployed at the High Commission premises or at the residence,” Ambassador Banerjee wrote in his occasional paper.

 New Delhi, India, November 4, 1988

-PM Rajiv Gandhi addressed Parliament apprising the House about the mission undertaken in the Maldives: “President Gayoom managed to elude the attackers and took refuge in an area outside the Presidential Palace.
+PM Rajiv Gandhi addressed India’s Parliament apprising the House about the mission undertaken in the Maldives.
+“President Gayoom managed to elude the attackers and took refuge in an area outside the Presidential Palace.
 Shortly thereafter we received a formal appeal for urgent military assistance to put down this plot.
-This request was repeated by Maldivian emissaries in Colombo and New York… Maldives is also one of our closest and friendliest neighbours.”
+This request was repeated by Maldivian emissaries in Colombo and New York… Maldives is also one of our closest and friendliest neighbours,” he said.

 “It appealed to us in desperation in its grave hour of need… I am proud to report that our troops have carried out their assigned task in an exemplary fashion in the highest traditions of the Indian Armed Forces… President Gayoom telephoned me early this morning… We are happy to have been of assistance to the friendly of the Maldives, with whom we have always enjoyed close and warm ties…,” Prime Minister Gandhi had said in his address.